 Preparation Highlights:

-• How to Make Texas Roadhouse Rolls: Several important steps to making Texas Roadhouse rolls ensure they come out soft and tasty.
+- How to Make Texas Roadhouse Rolls: Several important steps to making Texas Roadhouse rolls ensure they come out soft and tasty.
 Scalding the milk allows the dough to develop to its full potential and a much finer crumb.
 Multiple folds in the dough also incorporate air and contribute to that telltale fluff factor.
 A quick egg wash before baking gives the rolls a gorgeous, golden-brown finish that looks and tastes just right.

 Baking Instructions:

-• To bake the rolls perfectly, preheat your oven to 350 degrees F (175 degrees C) ahead of time, so it is giving an even heated.
+- To bake the rolls perfectly, preheat your oven to 350 degrees F (175 degrees C) ahead of time, so it is giving an even heated.
 Once you have shaped and slashed the dough, bake it for 12 to 16 minutes or until they are a deep golden brown.
 Once they come out of the oven, brushing them with melted butter creates a beautiful, shiny finish that melts right into the hot rolls.

 Serving Suggestions:

-• Texas Roadhouse Rolls are at their prime when they are served fresh out of the oven and warm, making them a perfectly hearty side when you’re eating things like steaks, meats with barbecue, or fried chicken.
+- Texas Roadhouse Rolls are at their prime when they are served fresh out of the oven and warm, making them a perfectly hearty side when you’re eating things like steaks, meats with barbecue, or fried chicken.
 When served with the restaurant’s famous cinnamon honey butter, they are yummy on their own.
 These rolls are also really good as a platform for little sandwiches or sliders.

 Storage Tips:

-• If you have leftover rolls, leave them in an airtight container at room temperature for up to 2 days.
+- If you have leftover rolls, leave them in an airtight container at room temperature for up to 2 days.
 To enjoy later, you can reheat them in a preheated 350°F oven for roughly five minutes, or microwave briefly (10–15 seconds) for a fast fix.
 In the unlikely event you have leftovers, baked rolls freeze exceptionally well – up to three months – so there’s no reason not to make them ahead for a special occasion.

 Nutrition Facts (per roll):

-Q1.
 How to make Texas Roadhouse Rolls?

 Make a yeast dough with milk, sugar, butter, eggs, and flour; let it rise, shape into rolls, let rise again, bake at 350°F until golden, and brush with melted butter.

-Q2.
-How much are Texas Roadhouse Rolls?
+How much is are Texas Roadhouse Roll?

 Frozen mini rolls at Walmart cost around $5.26 for a 12-pack; prices at restaurants for fresh rolls vary but can be about $4.99 per dozen (with cinnamon butter).

-Q3.
 How many calories are in a Roll from Texas Roadhouse?

 One Texas Roadhouse roll has about 117 calories (without butter).